Herpes Simplex Virus (HSV) Type 1- and Type 2-Specific Antibodies, IgG, Serum

-The diagnosis HSV infections is routinely made based on clinical findings and supported by laboratory testing using PCR or viral culture.
+The diagnosis of HSV infections is routinely made based on clinical findings and supported by laboratory testing using PCR or viral culture.
 However, in instances of subclinical or unrecognized HSV infection, serologic testing for IgG-class antibodies to type-specific HSV glycoprotein G (gG) may be useful.
-There are several circumstances in which it may be important to distinguish between infection caused by HSV types 1 and 2.(1) For example, the likelihood of reactivation of the infection (type 2 -> type 1) and the method of antiviral therapy may be different depending on the specific type of HSV causing disease.
-In addition, the results of HSV type-specific IgG testing is sometimes used during pregnancy to identify risks of congential HSV disease and allow for focused counseling prior to delivery.(2-3)
+There are several circumstances in which it may be important to distinguish between infection caused by HSV types 1 and 2.(1) For example, the likelihood of reactivation of the infection (type 2 greater than type 1) and the method of antiviral therapy may differ depending on the specific type of HSV causing disease.
+In addition, the results of HSV type-specific IgG testing is sometimes used during pregnancy to identify risks of congenital HSV disease and allow for focused counseling prior to delivery.(2-3)

 Determining whether a patient has been previously exposed to herpes simplex virus (HSV) types 1 and 2

 Distinguishing between infection caused by HSV types 1 and 2, especially in patients with subclinical or unrecognized HSV infection